Romans 2:24-26 Commentary

 John MacArthur explains...

 Sincerely keeping the requirement of the Law because it is God’s will is of great value, whereas circumcision without obedience is of absolutely no value.
 If the uncircumcised man, that is, a Gentile, keeps the requirement of the Law, God will look on him just as favorably as on a circumcised Jew who keeps His law-counting the believing Gentile’s uncircumcision as if it were true circumcision.
 (MacArthur, J: Romans 1-8.
-Chicago: Moody Press or Logos)
+Chicago: Moody Press)

 MacDonald says that what Paul is saying is that...